andrewcooke/choochoo/docs/activities.md

 ## Introduction

 Activities are defined in FIT files (from, for example, a Garmin watch).
 To examine a FIT file see [here](fit-files).

-More precisely, the day-to-day details are "Activity Diary" entries, which are grouped by an "Activity" (which might be cycling, running, etc).
-But it's common to call the "Activity Diary" just "Activity" (sorry for the confusion).
+More precisely, the day-to-day details are **ActivityJournal** entries, which are grouped by an **ActivityGroup** (which might be cycling, running, etc).

-Some statistics (distance, time, fastest time over certain common distances, etc) are calculated for each Activity.
-In addition, Summary Statistics (ranking etc) are also calculated.
-These can be either monthly or yearly.
+Some statistics (distance, time, fastest time over certain common distances, etc) are calculated for each activity.
+In addition, summary statistics (ranking, best etc) are also calculated.
+These are defined using [**Schedule**s](scheduling) (the default configuration being per-month and per-year)

 ## Contents